Kayli/logspub/psychology.md

   - boehm, C. (1984). blood revenge: the anthropology of feuding in montenegro and other nonliterate societies. lawrence: university press of kansas

+- viewing abusers
+  - as children
+    - because in some important developmental terms they are
+  - as clowns, histrionic actors

+- applying simplistic emotional shortcuts to complex situations can leave people locked in pain and ignorance

 ## psychophysiology